 Prevention starts with knowing your risk.
-Nine in ten Canadians have at least one risk factor for stroke or heart disease.
-Almost 80% of premature stroke and heart disease can be prevented through healthy behaviors.
+Nine in ten Canadians have at least one risk factor for heart disease and stroke.
+Almost 80% of premature heart disease and stroke can be prevented through healthy behaviours.
 That means that habits like eating healthy, being active and living smoke free, have a big impact on your health.

 Excessive alcohol & drug abuse

-The older you are, the higher your risk of stroke.
+The older you are, the higher your risk of heart disease.

 Family and Medical History

-If you have a close relative who has experienced stroke or TIA at an early age, you are at an increased risk.
+If you have a close relative who has experienced heart disease at an early age, you are at an increased risk.

 South Asian & African heritage

-People of African or South Asian heritage are more likely to have high blood pressure, diabetes or other risk factors for stroke at a younger age.
+People of African or South Asian heritage are more likely to have high blood pressure, diabetes or other risk factors.

 First Nations, Metis and Inuit peoples are more likely to have high blood pressure and diabetes.
-They are at greater risk of stroke than the general population.
+This puts them at greater risk of heart disease.

 Eating lots of veggies, cooking at home, limiting processed foods...these are all habits that protect your health.
 Explore recipes, tips and more.